microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SAMPLESOLUTIONSETUPGUIDE.md

 The environment variable pipeline variable is **EnvironmentVariables**.
 This pipeline variable is used for setting Dataverse **Environment variables** in the ALM Accelerator Sample Solution after the solution is imported into an environment.

-1. The format of the JSON for these variables take the form of an array of name/value pairs.
+1. The format of the json for these variables take the form of an array of name/value pairs.

    ```json
    [